 – the poison is produced within 20 minutes of an attack – signals are passed to other plants rapidly and they also produce the poison.

 In one nature reserve a group of 300 kodu were fenced in and had no other food – they all died within a very short period.
 It is reasonable to assume that the effect of major disturbance in a seaweed forest would be similar.
 If signals are passed from area to area it is possible that the overall effect would be to empty the forests.

-Taretråling started in september of 2012 at Hustadvika – shortly afterwards we noticed that all the cod livers inshore had turned black or looked as if they were bruised.
-The livers were also severly reduced in size having a weak jelly like appearance
+Taretråling started in September of 2012 at Hustadvika – shortly afterwards we noticed that all the cod livers inshore had turned black or looked as if they were bruised.
+The livers were also severely reduced in size having a weak jelly-like appearance

-Later we also wrote to the havsforsknings institut but recieved no reply.
+Later we also wrote to the havsforsknings institut but received no reply.

 Many of the papers we have read talk about fish livers being the first sign that there is something wrong with the environment.

 We asked the mattilsynet if the livers were poisonous as many people here liked to eat them – in reply we got a article saying that you should not eat cod livers at all as many were too polluted https://www.matportalen.no/matvaregrupper/tema/fisk_og_skalldyr/ikke_spis_fiskelever_fra_selvfangst this led to a further article mentioning over 30 places on the coast of Norway that are so polluted that nothing from the sea should be eaten

 If this is the case then we should be looking to seaweed to clean up this mess

 The Norwegian coast has a large number of wrecks containing everything from Mustard gas to high explosive – clear documented evidence shows that many species of seaweed remove tnt and other substances from the seas.
 Many Marine biologists point out that seaweed is the liver and lungs of the sea.